LindsayElia/clean-beauty-encyclopedia-node/README.md

 - Node Modules: see package.json

 #### Data Collection
-Product database is being compiled by scraping ingredient lists off of websites for brands that meet clean beauty criteria.
+Product database is being compiled by scraping information off of websites for brands that meet clean beauty criteria.
+Only brands that provide ingredient lists will be included.

 #### Future To Do's
-Eventually, features such as aggregate reviews and showing users where they can sample and/or buy products will be added.
+Features such as aggregate reviews and showing users where they can sample and/or buy products.